rmaraqa/incident-response-and-systems/systems-engineering/network-architecture-tac357/README.md

 ### Secure File Sharing & Network Architecture Design

-This project presents a full end-to-end network architecture designed for a growing boutique fitness studio, with an emphasis on security, scalability, and operational reliability.
-The system models a real-world small enterprise environment that integrates staff operations, point-of-sale systems, IoT-enabled equipment, guest access, surveillance infrastructure, and cloud-based services into a segmented and secure network design.
+This project presents a network architecture for a growing boutique fitness studio, emphasizing security, scalability, and operational reliability.
+The system models a hypothetical small enterprise environment that integrates staff operations, point-of-sale systems, IoT-enabled equipment, guest access, surveillance infrastructure, and cloud-based services into a segmented and secure network design.

 ## Problem Context
 The business required: